comit/sonoff-bridge/Hardware-Preparation.md

 During both AC connection and Serial connection you may connect the life AC wire with your PC's DC ground leading to a power short, broken Sonoff Pow and laptop Power Supply as MySKU has experienced.

-A solution that works for me is shown in below schematic using two opto couplers seperating the AC connection on the **left** from the low voltage connection on the **right** allowing for serial control at 115200 baud and uploading of firmware up to 57600 baud while AC is connected.
+A solution that works for me is shown in the schematic below using two opto couplers seperating the AC connection on the **left** from the low voltage connection on the **right**.
+This allows for serial control at 115200 baud and uploading of firmware up to 57600 baud while AC is connected.
 <img alt="OptoSerial" src="https://github.com/arendst/arendst.github.io/blob/master/media/OptoSerial.jpg" />

 ### Sonoff Touch